symfony/symfony-docs/contributing/code/core_team.rst

 * Lack of activity for the past six months;
 * Willful negligence or intent to harm the Symfony project;
 * Upon decision of the **Project Leader**.

-Should new Symfony Core memberships be accepted in the future, revoked members must wait at least 12 months before re-applying.

 Code Development Rules
 ----------------------